 Why to host: You like to cook, and you miss your friends.
 This concept is for anyone who loves to entertain but hates cleaning the house, finely chopping garnishes, or fretting over a menu (so, everyone).
 Inspired by harried but optimistic parents, the only real rule is that there are no rules.
 No time to tidy up?
 No problem.

 What to do: Not much!
 For the sort-of dinner party host, Amazon is your friend.
-2018 was rich in cookbooks, so find a menu you’re into from How to Eat a Peach or Tiffin, and order some cloth napkins that double as dish towels (or just use what you have), these candles (no candle-holders required), and this stackable glassware we can’t get enough of.
+2019 was rich in cookbooks, so find a menu you’re into from Cooking for Good Times, or Nothing Fancy: Unfussy Food for Having People Over, and order some cloth napkins that double as dish towels (or just use what you have), these candles (no candle-holders required), and this stackable glassware we can’t get enough of.
 Let your guests know this isn’t “like a regular dinner party, it’s a cool dinner party” by sending a Flyer out a few days before, with the attitude that whoever can make it, great.
 Trying to find a night when all of your friends are free is impossible, so don’t even bother.

 Level up: If your friends also like to cook, consider making it a cookbook club, in which you take turns hosting and selecting a menu from a cookbook.
-Keep the meals interesting without adding a lot of extra effort by using an unexpected recipe like a Persian tahdig (a.k.a. the new crispy rice) from Bottom of the Pot, or swap chili for a gumbo dish from Between Harlem and Heaven.
-Step up your salad with hearty winter recipes from Salad Feasts.
+Keep the meals interesting without adding a lot of extra effort by using an unexpected recipe like a Persian tahdig (a.k.a. the new crispy rice) from Bottom of the Pot, swap chili for tomato-okra stew with Sean Brock’s South: Essential Recipes and New Explorations, or step up your salad game with hearty winter recipes from Salad Feasts.
 If you and your friends like your vino, find pairing options in Wine Food: New Adventures in Drinking and Cooking.

 Why to host: Make the most of the wintery weather with activities planned around the elements.
 Bundle up and head to the nearest snow-covered hill for some sledding.
 Or, hoof it to a nearby lake or park for some adventures in ice skating.
 Follow up the athleticism with sugary treats like hot cocoa and s’mores around a fire.
 It’s hard to resent the cold when it’s providing so much amusement.